clojurewerkz/welle.docs/articles/kv.md

             [clojurewerkz.welle.kv      :as kv])
   (:import java.util.UUID))

-(wc/connect!)
-(wb/create "blobs")
+(let [conn   (wc/connect)
+      bucket "blobs"

-(let [key (str (UUID/randomUUID))
+      key    (str (UUID/randomUUID))
       val    (slurp "/tmp/raw/image000001.raw")]
+  (wb/create conn bucket)
-  ;; stores data with a piece of metadata associated with it (kv/store "blobs" key val :metadata {"format" "raw"}))
+  ;; stores data with a piece of metadata associated with it (kv/store conn bucket key val {:metadata {"format" "raw"}}))
 ```

-A common example of metadata is audio, image and video files metadata.
+A common example of metadata is audio, image and video files
+metadata.
 If you store file contents in Riak, it's natural to store
 file metadata information as user metadata.
-Other examples include document authorship and copyright information, publication date,
+Other examples include
+document authorship and copyright information, publication date, ISBNs
-ISBNs and so on.
+and so on.

-Metadata will be transparently turned into a Clojure map when stored value is fetched, as you will see later in this guide.
+Metadata will be transparently turned into a Clojure map when stored
+value is fetched, as you will see later in this guide.

 ### Other Options